eidsvold/1Z0-819-notes/README.md

 * The Java Development Kit (JDK) is the only software required to set up a development environment.
 * The Java Runtime Environment (JRE) is used to run a compiled program instead of working with source files.
 * Integrated Development Environment (IDE) and Version Control System (VCS) are very important to developing applications, but they **are not** included in the JDK.
+* A **type** defined with no package declaration is part of an unnamed package.
+Such a type can be referenced from other types in the unnamed package, but is invisible to types in named packages.

 ### 3. Working With Primitive Data Types and String APIs